Bryancm/sakuga_mobile/README.md

 - [React Navigation](https://reactnavigation.org)
 - [Sakugabooru API](https://www.sakugabooru.com/help/api)

-More dependencies can be found on package.json file
+More details on dependencies can be found on package.json file.